HopeTechDev/Practice-Python-w-Me/README.md

 #### 💡 So, I thought of creating a program about it — to practice and study Python at the same time!
 #### ⚖️ This program helps me quickly convert weight between kilograms and pounds and gives me a simple health check.

-#### 📝 *Note: This is for my personal use, and the numbers used (like the ideal weight) are based on my own chosen limits for what I consider my max “bad weight (BMI).”*
+#### 📝 *Note: This is for my personal use, and the numbers used (like the ideal weight) are based on my own chosen limits for what I consider my max “bad weight" (according to my BMI).*

 ---